railsuser2014/openobject-doc-book-en/7/7_19_Documents/7_19_Documents_searching.rst

 * Using the menu :menuselection:`Document Management --> Structure of Directories`.

-But if you don't know where a specific document can be found, Open ERP also has a search tool integrated into its document management.
-To search for a file use the menu :menuselection:`Document Management --> Search for a file`.
-You get to a document search screen that lets you search amongst all the attachments and all the documents in the FTP server.
+But if you do not know where a specific document can be found, Open ERP also has a search tool integrated into its document management.
+To search for a file use the menu :menuselection:`Knowledge --> Documents --> Documents`.
+You get to a document search view that lets you search amongst all the attachments and all the documents in the FTP server.

 You can search for a file using various different criteria:

+* The attachment name,

+* The attachment type,

 * The filename,

 * The owner of a file,

-* The title of the resource that the file is attached to,

-* The partner that the document is about,

-* The directory that it's found in,
+* The directory that it is found in,

-* Its creation and modification dates.
+* The indexed content

 Notice here an important advantage for an integrated document management system.
 Information such as which partner is associated with a document is automatically detected by Open ERP when the document has been stored in a directory.
-This information is never input by the user – it's detected automatically using the information about the resource when it's being saved as a file.
+This information is never input by the user – it is detected automatically using the information about the resource when it is being saved as a file.

-But your search isn't limited to these few fields.
+But your search is not limited to these few fields.
 You can also search on the content in the files.
 Each file is automatically indexed by the system to give you a search engine rather like Google's on the whole set of company documents.